epfml/disco/mobile-browser-based-version/README.md

-# Mobile Browser-Based Version
+# DeAI - Mobile Browser-Based Version

-## Folder Organisation
+## Code Organisation

     .
     ├── assets       # contains the resources of the app